View this document as: a single page | multiple pages.

 biometrics

 Automated recognition of individuals based on their biological or behavioral characteristics.
-Biological characteristics include but are not limited to fingerprints, palm prints, facial features, iris and retina patterns, voiceprints, and vein patterns.
-Behavioral characteristics include but are not limited to keystrokes, angle of holding a smart phone, screen pressure, typing speed, mouse or mobile phone movements, and gyroscope position.
+Biological characteristics include but are not limited to fingerprints, palm prints, facial features, iris and retina patterns, voice prints, and vein patterns.
+Behavioral characteristics include keystroke cadence, the angle of holding a smartphone, screen pressure, typing speed, mouse or mobile phone movements, and gyroscope position, among others.

 blocklist